Enrollment over 30,000

-For a complete information about modular classrooms in PSD, visit the Short-term Solutions web page.
+For more information, visit the Short-term Solutions web page.

 PSD voters approved a $375 million bond to build three new schools — a new middle/high school in Wellington, and an elementary and middle/high school east of I-25 — as well as an athletic complex, transportation facility renovation, and addition to Zach Elementary School.
 The bond will also fund $40 million of improvements to every existing school.
 The $8 million Mill Levy Override will pay for operating costs of the new buildings.